Ahmedhossamdev/OneBusAway-TypeScript-API-Client/README.md

 # OneBusAway TypeScript API Client

 Welcome to the OneBusAway TypeScript API Client repository!
-This TypeScript client is designed to provide a seamless interaction with the OneBusGo API.
+This TypeScript client is designed to provide a seamless interaction with the OneBusAawy API.
 It offers support for various endpoints and response formats, making it easier to integrate OneBusGo API into your TypeScript projects.

 ## Installation